 Dental assistants are an indispensable component of any Rockland ID dental practice and can perform a wide range of tasks.
 Their principal job description is to give assistance to the dentists and the administrative staff.
 In other words, to help keep the practice running efficiently.
 A number of dental assistants elect to specialize and receive certification in a particular area, for example orthodontics.
 However most assistants carry out any job that they are called upon to complete, including:

-- Setting and confirming appointments
+- Scheduling and verifying appointments